niels1004/md-notes/partial-workflows-need-more-help-persisting-their-state.md

 Partial workflows (PWs) have the responsibility to request persistance of their state.
 It can be quite expensive to prepare the serialized state so Triart PWs don't persist on every change performed by the user.
 Instead they write the state only when it is deemed necessary.
-This includes when a step is deactivated and in order to make the transition between steps as smooth as possible and not block the UI for noticable periods of time the state is prepared on a background thread before executing the `WriteTransaction` call on the main thread.
-This has an inherent race condition though as 3DD may be in the process of navigating to a page of a module that disallows output from other modules while it is active.
+This includes when a step is deactivated, and in order to make the transition between steps as smooth as possible and not block the UI for noticable periods of time the state is prepared on a background thread before executing the `WriteTransaction` call on the main thread.
+This has an inherent race condition though, as 3DD may be in the process of navigating to a page of a module that disallows output from other modules while it is active.
 This is particularly problematic when navigating to the Order Form.
-In Splint Design we currently have a bug, SP-835, related to this as subsequent changes in the Order Form can effectively destroy the state by resulting in a call to `SetCaseDefinition` before the state has been persisted.
+In Splint Design we currently have a bug, SP-835, related to this, as subsequent changes in the Order Form can effectively destroy the state by resulting in a call to `SetCaseDefinition` before the state has been persisted.